 I really struggled with what to call these little guys.
-They’re made with layers, and coated in buttercream frosting, so they’re cakes, right??
-But then again…their “layers” are actually CUPCAKES!
-So are they monster cupcakes, or monster cakes??
+They’re made with stacked cupcakes and coated in buttercream frosting, so they really could be called monster cupcakes or mini-monster cakes!

 To be totally honest, they’re more work than simply piping frosting onto a cupcake.
 In fact, they even have a crumb coat!
 That makes them seem like cakes to me.
 Little gremlin cakes 🙂

-This is enough cupcakes to make 6 mini cakes, if you stack them two cupcakes tall.
+This is enough cupcakes to make 6 mini cakes if you use two cupcakes per monster.
 However, you can get creative with this part too.